Event Center¶

 df_check_range_start |

-Start time of the check range.
+Start time of the detection range.
 Unit: seconds |

 df_check_range_end |

-End time of the check range.
+End time of the detection range.
 Unit: seconds |

 df_issue_start_time |

-Time when the first failure occurred in this round.
+Time of the first failure in this round.
 Unit: seconds |

 df_issue_duration |

-Duration of the failure in this round, unit: seconds (from df_issue_start_time to the current event) |
+Duration of this round of failure, in seconds (from df_issue_start_time to this event) |

 df_source |